onflow/flow/flips/yyyymmdd-flip-template.md

 Make sure you’ve thought through and addressed the following sections.
-If a section is not relevant to your specific proposal, please explain why, e.g. your RFC addresses a convention or process, not an API.
+If a section is not relevant to your specific proposal, please explain why, e.g. your FLIP addresses a convention or process, not an API.

 ### Alternatives Considered
 * Make sure to discuss the relative merits of alternatives to your proposal.